dhes/ColonoscopyPolyp/input/pagecontent/index.md

 > Two sessile polyps were found in the rectum.
 The polyps were 3 to 4 mm in size.
 These polyps were removed with a cold biopsy forceps.
 Resection and retrieval were complete.
 Estimated blood loss was minimal.

 Nothing difficult to understand here (other than the technical terms).
-There are no cryptic word, vertical lines or caret symbols.
+There are no vertical lines or caret symbols.
 Just word and sentences.
 A human who understands medical vocabulary can easy extract meaning.
 But you can't feed it into a computer algorithm.

 Now a brief discussion of these technical terms.
 Polyps come in different shapes, one of which is _sessile_, which just means flat.
-The first sentence in this report indicates that both polyps were flat; he next sentence reports this size; the next describes how the polyps were removed; the next asserts that the polyps were completely _resected_ (cut out) and _retrieved_ (removed from the colon).
+The first sentence in this report indicates that both polyps were flat; he next sentence reports the size; the next describes how the polyps were removed; the next asserts that the polyps were completely _resected_ (cut out) and _retrieved_ (removed from the colon).
 All of the details in this section are important procedural details, but only three properties of the polyps are important for follow-up colonoscopy: What part of the intestine are they from?
 How big are they?
 Were they removed in a single piece or many pieces?

 We restate the report like so:

 - Polyp 1
   - location: rectum
   - size: 3-4 mm
-  - piecemeal resection (implied)
+  - piecemeal resection?: false
 - Polyp 2
   - location: rectum
   - size: 3-4 mm
-  - piecemeal resection (implied)
+  - piecemeal resection: false

 A word of explanation here about _piecemeal resection_.
 This means that the polyp was cut into pieces before it was removed from the intestine.
 As you can see, there is no comment in the  narrative regarding piecemeal resection.
 Generally it is assumed that resection was whole unless described as piecemeal.
-So a truer representation would be:

-- Polyp 1
-  - location: rectum
-  - size: 3-4 mm
-  - piecemeal resection: false
-- Polyp 2
-  - location: rectum
-  - size: 3-4 mm
-  - piecemeal resection: false
+So in our case piecemeal resection was not performed, and we enter 'false'.

 This begins to illustrate the difference between structured and narrative reports.
 Narratives read like a book or a newspaper article, as previously mentioned.
 Structured reports in contrast read more like an outline.